Military Police Corps (United States): Units

 Military Police are considered maneuver support, and MP units may be organized at many different levels, based on the size of the unit it is meant to support.
 An Army Corps may contain one MP brigade, which is responsible for training and supplying subordinate Military Police units.
 When MP units are deployed, their parent unit may maintain administrative control (ADCON) while relinquishing tactical control (TACON) to the deployed unit being supported.

 Military Police Investigations

 Investigations are conducted by Military Police Investigators or Special Agents with the United States Army Criminal Investigation Division (USACID), commonly referred to as CID.
-The Military Police Investigations (MPI) office is responsible for the investigation of all misdemeanor crimes committed on a military installation.
-MPI personnel are MPs who attend the Military Police Investigations course at the Military Police School, located at Fort Leonard Wood, Missouri.
-Army CID is the Department of the Army’s premier criminal investigative organization, free of actual or perceived undue command influence, reporting directly to the Under Secretary of the Army.
-CID Special Agents investigate felony crimes, regardless of incident location, which have an Army nexus.
+The Military Police Investigations (MPI) office is responsible for the investigation of all misdemeanor and several felony crimes including aggravated assault, housebreaking, and larcenies under a thousand dollars committed within an area of military jurisdiction or violations of military law committed by military personnel anywhere (Title 10 Section 805, UCMJ Article 5).
+MPI Investigators (31B ASI V5) are MPs who attend the Military Police Investigations course at the Military Police School, located at Fort Leonard Wood, Missouri.
+Army CID is the Department of the Army’s criminal investigative organization, reporting directly to the Under Secretary of the Army.
+CID Special Agents investigate felony crimes, regardless of the incident location, which have an Army nexus.